jotterbach/jotterbach.github.io/src/content/posts/mc_ode/2018-08-08-MonteCarloODE.md

 \end{align}
 $$

 What we achieved here is to turn integration into a sampling problem!
 The equation we derived is rather simplistic and there exist much more advanced strategies of how to sample.
 However, all of these techniques go back to the same basic intuition of trying to estimate the mean value of the function $$f$$ over the domain of interest.
-It is worth mentioning that the above description already allows us some rather intriguing insight into of MC: As we calculate averages, we know that the variance of the estimator decreases as $$1/\sqrt{M}$$ and hence we might need a lot of samples to get an accurate value[^fn-variance-reduction].
+It is worth mentioning that the above description already allows us some rather intriguing insight into of MC: As we calculate averages, we know that the variance of the estimator decreases as $$1/\sqrt{M}$$ and hence we might need a lot of samples to get an accurate value[^3].
 However, this convergence rate is _independent_ of the dimensionality of the integral and so ideally suited for high-dimensional problems!

 To put this into context, we consider the exemplary function: